 1.4 Water temperature

 The hottest river is a tributary of the Amu Darya, Tairsu.
-Once on this river, the temperature of the near-surface water layer was +45.2 ° C. On the Tiligul River in the Odessa region, which flows into the Tiligulsky estuary, a temperature of 39.4 ° C was recorded near the village of Novo-Ukrainka.
-The hottest lake is the Caspian Sea.
-On Biryuchaya Spit, the water temperature is +37.2 ° C.
+Once on this river the temperature of the surface layer of water was recorded at +45.2 °C. On the Tiligul River in the Odessa region, which flows into the Tiligulsky estuary, a temperature of 39.4°C was recorded near the village of Novo-Ukrainka.
+And the Caspian Sea can be considered the hottest lake.
+On Biryucha Spit the water temperature was recorded at +37.2 °C.

 2.3 Maximum amount precipitation for different periods of time

-Mount Waialeale in Hawaii has an average of 330 to 360 rainy days a year;
+On Mount Waialeale in the Hawaiian Islands, there are on average 330 - 360 rainy days a year;

-The driest uninhabited place on Earth is located in Antarctica - Dry Valleys.
-Calculations show that in this place no precipitation at all over the past 2 million years
+The driest uninhabited place on Earth is located in Antarctica - the Dry Valleys.
+As calculations show, in this place There has been no precipitation at all for the last 2 million years

-A large hail fell in Coffeyville, Kansas, USA on September 3, 1970.
-The hailstones in diameter reached 14 cm and weighed 750 g each.
-It was calculated that the hailstones crashed into the ground at a speed of about 47 m / s;
+Large hail fell in Coffeyville, Kansas, USA on September 3, 1970.
+The diameter of the hailstones reached 14 cm and weighed 750 g.
+By calculation, it was established that the hailstones crashed into the ground at a speed of about 47 m/s;

-Officially, the world's heaviest hailstone fell in the Gopalganj area, Bangladesh on April 14, 1986.
-Its weight was 1.02 kg;
+Officially, the world's heaviest hailstone fell in Gopalganj, Bangladesh on April 14, 1986.
+Its mass was 1.02 kg;

-On April 30, 1888, the Indian districts of Moradabad and Beheri experienced the deadliest hail attack ever human history...
+On April 30, 1888, the deadliest hailstorm of all time occurred in the Indian regions of Moradabad and Beheri. human history.
 Then 246 people died;

 In Europe, the heaviest hailstone is considered to have fallen during a thunderstorm in Strasbourg, France on August 11, 1958, weighing 971 grams;

-A hailstone with a maximum diameter (20 cm) was discovered in Vivian, South Dakota, USA on July 23, 2010;
+A hailstone with a maximum diameter of 20 cm was discovered in Vivian, South Dakota, USA on July 23, 2010;

-There is evidence that on May 30, 1879 in Kansas, USA, during the passage of a tornado, hailstones up to 38 cm in diameter were observed.
-During their fall to the ground, holes were formed, measuring 43 x 51 cm;
+There is information that on May 30, 1879, in Kansas, USA, during the passage of a tornado, hailstones up to 38 cm in diameter were observed.
+As they fell to the ground, holes were formed measuring 43 x 51 cm;

-According to eyewitnesses, hailstones weighing 7 kg were observed in April 1981 in Guangdong province (China).
-As a result of this hail attack, 5 people. about 10,500 buildings were killed and destroyed;
+According to eyewitnesses, in April 1981, hailstones weighing 7 kg were observed in Guangdong Province (China).
+As a result of this hailstorm, 5 people. about 10,500 buildings were killed and destroyed;

-On May 11, 1894, in the town of Bovina, Mississippi, USA, a hailstone was discovered, inside of which was ... a turtle, measuring 15 x 20 cm;
+On May 11, 1894, in the town of Bovina, Mississippi, USA, a hailstone was discovered, inside of which there was... a turtle measuring 15 x 20 cm;

-In the city of Sheki, Azerbaijan, in 1850, the most large hail: individual hailstones weighed about 10 kg.
+In the city of Sheki, Azerbaijan, in 1850, the world's largest large hail: individual hailstones weighed about 10 kg.
 This event was recorded in the journal of the Ministry of Internal Affairs, published in Tbilisi;

-In western Kenya, in the Kericho region (where extensive tea plantations are located), an average of 132 hail days a year;
+In western Kenya, the Kericho region (where extensive tea plantations are located) experiences an average of 132 hail days per year;

 In 1965, hail fell in the Kislovodsk region, covering the surface of the earth in some places with a layer of 75 centimeters;

-July 6, 1958 in the village of Achikulak Stavropol Territory hailstones, weighing up to 2 kilograms 200 grams, fell out.
-Houses, trees were damaged from the hail, 90 lambs were killed in the field;
+July 6, 1958 in the village of Achikulak Stavropol Territory hailstones weighing up to 2 kilograms 200 grams fell.
+Houses and trees were damaged by the hail, and 90 lambs were killed in the field;

-On August 9, 1843, a hail of incredible strength and size fell on eastern England (from Oxford to Norfolk).
-Were registered ice blocks up to 25 cm in diameter, and the layer of hail on the ground in places reached 1.5 meters;
+On August 9, 1843, a hailstorm of incredible force and size hit eastern England (from Oxford to Norfolk).
+Were registered ice blocks up to 25 cm in diameter, and the layer of hail on the ground in some places reached 1.5 meters;

-In 1961, in northern India, a 3 kg hail killed an elephant;
+In 1961, a 3 kg hailstone killed an elephant in northern India;

-In October 1985, in the state of Sergipe (Brazil), 20 people were killed by hailstones, and more than 4,000 were left homeless.
-In some places, the thickness of the hail layer exceeded 1.5 meters.
+In October 1985, in the state of Sergipe (Brazil), hailstones killed 20 people and left more than 4,000 homeless.
+In some places the thickness of the hail layer exceeded 1.5 meters.

 2.5 Snow

-The record thickness of the snow cover - 11.46 m was recorded in March 1911 in Tamarak, pcs.
+The record snow cover thickness of 11.46 m was recorded in March 1911 in Tamarac, pcs.
 California, USA;

-The largest snowflake was recorded during a snowfall in the town of Fort Keogh, pc.
+The largest snowflake was recorded during a snowfall in the town of Fort Keogh.
 Montana (USA) January 28, 1887.
 Its diameter was 38 cm, and its thickness reached 20 cm;

 Top 5 most thunderstorm places on Earth

-The small village of Kifuka in DR Congo (Africa) is the place with the highest thunderstorm activity in the world.
-Every year, there are 158 cloud-to-ground lightning strikes per 1 km 2 of the territory on average;
+The small village of Kifuka in DR Congo (Africa) is the place with the maximum thunderstorm activity in the entire World.
+Here, every year there are an average of 158 cloud-to-ground lightning strikes per 1 km 2 of territory;

-On average, about 2000 thunderstorms thunder on Earth every second and about 100 lightning flashes every second; per day this figure is about 8.6 million flashes, and during the year it reaches 3.14 10 9 lightning;
+On average, about 2,000 thunderstorms thunder on Earth every second and about 100 lightning flashes every second; per day this figure is about 8.6 million flashes, and per year reaches 3.14 10 9 lightning;

-The most powerful lightning is considered, recorded by instruments on July 31, 1947 at the University of Pittsburgh, USA.
-The current strength has reached 345,000 A;
+The most powerful lightning recorded by instruments on July 31, 1947 at the University of Pittsburgh, USA, is considered to be the most powerful.
+The current reached 345,000 A;

-According to unofficial data, during observations from satellites of a severe thunderstorm in the area Japanese islands, the devices recorded a lightning flash with a power of 10 13 watts.
-Such superpowerful discharges are called "super-lightning";
+According to unofficial data, during satellite observations of a strong thunderstorm in the area Japanese Islands, the instruments recorded a lightning flash with a power of 10-13 W. Such super-powerful discharges are called “super lightning”;

-The deadliest of all time was a lightning strike on June 26, 1807 in the town of Kirchberg, Luxembourg.
-On that day, a huge explosion occurred due to lightning striking a small gunpowder factory, as a result of which 300 people died;
+The deadliest strike of all time was a lightning strike on June 26, 1807 in the town of Kirchberg, Luxembourg.
+On that day, due to a lightning strike, a powerful explosion occurred in a small gunpowder factory, resulting in the death of 300 people;

 4. WIND